Kansas state parks seeing slower traffic during Labor Day weekend

 WICHITA, Kan.
 (KSNW) — Labor Day weekend marks the last holiday of summer.
-Many people are flocking to state parks for one last celebration, but the crowds are not as big as in years past.
+Many flock to state parks for one last celebration, but the crowds are not as big as in previous years.

 Traffic during Labor Day weekend is historically slower than other holidays, and the same is true this year, especially with rising inflation costs.
-During the peak of the pandemic, Cheney State Park manager Shayne Koppes said 60,000 people spent time at Cheney Lake during one holiday weekend.
+During the pandemic’s peak, Cheney State Park Manager Shayne Koppes said 60,000 people spent time at Cheney Lake during one holiday weekend.

-“It’s just people have kind of got back to a little bit more of their normal lifestyle and so therefore they’re not camping as much as what they were a couple years ago,” Koppes said.
-“One thing that COVID was good for was it kind of got people out into the outdoors and so therefore we have seen an uptick over the past couple years of more campers.”
+“People have kind of got back to a little bit more of their normal lifestyle, and so, therefore, they’re not camping as much as what they were a couple years ago,” Koppes said.
+“One thing that COVID was good for was it kind of got people out into the outdoors, and so, therefore, we have seen an uptick over the past couple years of more campers.”

 “This weekend is usually a little bit slower than the other two weekends since fall sports and everything have started, so we’ll probably be closer to that 30,000 range,” Koppes said.